songify-rocks/Songify/premium.md

 - Website hosting
 - API integrations

-Thank you to everyone supporting the project.
+Thank you to everyone who supports Songify and helps keep the project alive.